-The module incorporates a FIFO that is 8 deep when PLEN (PLEN<3:0>) > 7, and 16 deep, otherwise.
+The module incorporates a FIFO that is 8 deep when PLEN<3:0> (CRCCON<3:0>) > 7 and 16 deep, otherwise.
 The data for which the CRC is to be calculated must first be written into the FIFO.
 The smallest data element that can be written into the FIFO is one byte.
-For example, if PLEN = 5, then the size of the data is PLEN + 1 = 6.
-The data must be written as follows:
+For example, if PLEN<3:0> = 5, then the size of the data is PLEN<3:0> + 1 = 6.
+When loading data, the two MSbs of the data byte are ignored.

-Once data is written into the CRCWDAT MSb (as defined by PLEN), the value of the VWORD bits (CRCCON<12:8>) increments by one.
-The serial shifter starts shifting data into the CRC engine when CRCGO = 1 and VWORD > 0.
-When the MSb is shifted out, VWORD decrements by one.
-The serial shifter continues shifting until the VWORD reaches 0.
-Therefore, for a given value of PLEN, it will take (PLEN + 1) \ VWORD number of clock cycles to complete the CRC calculations.
+Once data is written into the CRCWDAT MSb (as defined by PLENx), the value of VWORD<4:0> (CRCCON<12:8>) increments by one.
+When CRCGO = 1 and VWORDx > 0, a word of data to be shifted is moved from the FIFO into the shift engine.
+When the data word moves from the FIFO to the shift engine, the VWORDx bits decrement by one.
+The serial shifter continues to receive data from the FIFO, shifting until the VWORDx bits reach 0.
+The last bit of data will be shifted through the CRC module (PLENx + 1)/2 clock cycles after the VWORDx bits reach 0.
+This is when the module is completed with the CRC calculation.

+Therefore, for a given value of PLENx, it will take (PLENx + 1)/2 \ VWORDx number of clock cycles to complete the CRC calculations.

-When VWORD reaches 8 (or 16), the CRCFUL bit will be set.
-When VWORD reaches 0, the CRCMPT bit will be set.
+When the VWORD<4:0> bits reach 8 (or 16), the CRCFUL bit will be set.
+When the VWORD<4:0> bits reach 0, the CRCMPT bit will be set.

-To continually feed data into the CRC engine, the recommended mode of operation is to initially "prime" the FIFO with a sufficient number of words so no interrupt is generated before the next word can be written.
+To continually feed data into the CRC engine, the recommended mode of operation is to initially "prime" the FIFO with a sufficient number of words, so no interrupt is generated before the next word can be written.
 Once that is done, start the CRC by setting the CRCGO bit to '1'.
-From that point onward, the VWORD bits should be polled.
+From that point onward, the VWORDx bits should be polled.
 If they read less than 8 or 16, another word can be written into the FIFO.